viswajith-ks/A-Fortiori/concepts/epistemology/perception.md

 - To what degree does the mind construct or filter perceptual experience?

 ## Skeptical Challenges
-- [Dreaming Argument](../../arguments/descartes-dreaming-argument.md) ⚠️ Placeholder: How do we distinguish dreams from reality?
+- [Dreaming Argument](../../arguments/descartes-dreaming-argument.md): How do we distinguish dreams from reality?
 - Cartesian demon/brain in a vat: Are perceptions trustworthy at all?

 ## Related Concepts